 - Design densities chosen for storage applications based on storage area/density curves

-Yes.
-However, sprinklers are listed/approved with a specific manufacturers foam concentrate.
-One must reference the UL Fire Protection Equipment Directory section on Foam Liquid Concentrates (GFGV) or the Foam manufacturer's cut sheets to determine which Reliable style sprinkler is listed/approved for use with the specific foam concentrate.
+Yes; however, sprinklers are tested and listed/approved by the foam manufacturers with a specific foam concentrate.
+You must reference the UL Fire Protection Equipment Directory section on Foam Liquid Concentrates (GFGV), the Factory Mutual Approval Guide, and/or the foam manufacturer's technical documentation to determine which sprinkler is listed/approved for use with the specific foam concentrate.

 - What is the difference between the Model E3 variable pressure trim and constant pressure trim?

 - Why would I want to use the EX Low Pressure Dry Pipe Valve in favor of a conventional dry pipe valve?

 - Does the DDX deluge valve require a check valve for preaction system applications?

 - Why is the Model G Riser Check Valve for the LDX Dry Pipe Valve System gray, and what purpose does it serve?